Trogen, Switzerland: Heritage sites of national significance

 Several buildings in the village core, the Protestant church of 1782, the refectory with the cantonal library, the 1805 town hall and the two Zellweger palaces (Doppelpalast / Fünfeckpalast) are listed as heritage sites of national significance.

 Weather

 Trogen has an average of 155.1 days of rain per year and on average receives 1644 mm of precipitation.
 The wettest month is July during which time Trogen receives an average of 209 mm of precipitation.
 During this month there is precipitation for an average of 14.2 days.
 The month with the most days of precipitation is June, with an average of 15.4, but with only 203 mm of precipitation.
 The driest month of the year is January with an average of 86 mm of precipitation over 14.2 days.

 Transport

-Trogen is linked to the city of St. Gallen by the Appenzell–St. Gallen–Trogen railway, a narrow-gauge road-side railway line.
+Trogen is linked to the city of St. Gallen and Appenzell by the Appenzell–St. Gallen–Trogen railway, a narrow-gauge road-side railway line.
 The line operates two trains per hour throughout the day, with four trains per hour during peak periods.
+Services are operated by Appenzell Railways for S-Bahn St. Gallen.
+There are two stations within the municipality, Trogen and Gfeld.
 The journey from St. Gallen to Trogen takes 25 minutes.